gogins/csound-extended/WebAssembly/README.md

 at server startup.

 The `cmask.html` example will run with `csound.node` in NW.js 30.2 or later,
-and will run with `CsoundAudioNode.js` in Chrome 66 or later.
+and will run with `CsoundAudioNode.js` in Chrome 66 or later, and Firefox 77 or later.

 The `csound_loader.js` script is provided as a convenient method of detecting and using available implementations of Csound that run in HTML5